Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Discussion and Future Implications

 \section{Discussion and Future Implications}

-This initial case study on ImageMagick demonstrates the value of analyzing SEP metrics to understand vulnerability reintroduction patterns.
+This initial case study on ImageMagick demonstrates the value of analyzing software engineering process metrics to understand vulnerability reintroduction patterns.
 Our findings reveal potential insight on how bus factor, issue density, and issue spoilage correlate with vulnerability reintroduction activities.
 These findings highlight several directions for future research.

-\textbf{Expanding the Scope Beyond ImageMagick} First, we will expand the scope of analysis to multiple open-source systems across diverse domains and programming languages.
-By extending our methodology to diverse projects, we want to assess whether there is any general correlation between SEP and vulnerability reintroduction.
-This large-scale analysis will allow us to determine if certain socio-technical configurations are consistent among projects.
+\myparagraph{Expanding Beyond ImageMagick} We intend to expand the scope of analysis to multiple open-source systems across diverse domains and programming languages.
+By extending our methodology to diverse projects, we want to assess whether there is any general correlation between software engineering processes and vulnerability reintroduction.
+This large-scale analysis will allow us to determine if certain socio-technical patterns are consistent among projects.

-\textbf{Developing Predictive Models for Risky Fixes} The overarching objective of this research is to enable actionable prediction of vulnerability reintroduction.
-By integrating longitudinal process metrics with code-level features and commit metadata, we aim to develop machine learning classifiers capable of identifying vulnerability-fixing commits that exhibit a high likelihood of reintroducing new security issues at the time they are proposed.
+\myparagraph{Developing Predictive Models for Risky Fixes} The overarching objective of this research is to enable actionable prediction of vulnerability reintroduction.
+Future work will develop machine learning classifiers trained on longitudinal process metrics, code-level features, and commit metadata to predict vulnerability-fixing commits that are likely to reintroduce new security issues before they are proposed.
 Such predictive systems could inform automated regression testing and security-focused quality assurance workflows.